Schaller GmbH: History

 Schaller extended its product range to tremolos (1961), bridges (1962) and machine heads (1966).
 The company's M6 tuning machine was the world's first fully enclosed, self-locking precision tuner.

 In 1968, Schaller moved to a site at Postbauer-Heng and set up a new production facility.
 The product range was expanded in the 1970s to include M4 bass tuners, various bridges, including TOM bridges for Gibson guitars, and numerous other variants of pickups.
-Schaller also created many of its own products, including a novel, double-locking tremolo system designed in 1977 by Floyd D. Rose.

 The company ceased production of loudspeakers, amplifiers and reverb units at the beginning of the 1980s and focused on producing metal components for guitars.
 In 1981, Schaller designed and patented a locking device which provided secure connection of strap to guitar.
 This became the company's most successful product.

+From 1983, Schaller became the official manufacturer of genuine Floyd Rose tremolo systems, after Floyd Rose and executives of Kramer Guitars decided not to continue with Fernandes Guitars of Japan who previously held the contract since Rose first started mass-manufacturing at the end of 1981.

 The product portfolio expanded steadily during the 1980s and 1990s.
 Violin accessories and spinning machines for strings and ball ends were added, but the newly introduced products did not achieve the same success as the guitar components.
 This expansion ended after the deaths of Helmut Schaller in 1999 and his son René Schaller in 1998.

 From 1999 to 2006, the company was run by a community of heirs.
-Grete Schaller (1926–2007), Helmut Schaller's widow, lead the company.
+Grete Schaller (1926–2007), Helmut Schaller's widow, led the company.

 In 2006, the Schaller company was restructured.
 It was renamed as a limited liability company (GmbH) by a partnership.
 Lars Bünning became managing director of the company and took over the Schaller family's shares of the GmbH in December 2006.